airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

         - The below example uses a **simple HTML with JavaScript**, all in a single string and served directly from the FastAgency FastAPI app for **simplicity**.
         - This approach is **not suitable for production** but ideal for demonstrating core concepts.
-        - In a real-world scenario, you'd use a separate frontend built with a framework like **React or Vue.js**.
+        - In a real-world scenario, you'd use a separate frontend, built with frameworks like React or Vue.js, or other languages such as Java, Go, or Ruby, based on your project needs.

     Let's begin by looking at the code structure and then break down each component.